Freedom of the press: Asia

+Azerbaijan

+According to Reporters Without Borders, Azerbaijan's President Ilham Aliyev launched "a new wave of fierce repression against the country’s last remaining journalists" in late 2023.
+Journalists from the independent Abzas Media, Toplum TV, and Meydan TV were prosecuted in 2024 and 2025 in trials that international human rights organizations described as unfair.
+The long prison sentences for seven journalists from Abzas Media are widely seen as retaliation for the outlet's investigations into corruption in the family of Ilham Aliyev and his inner circle.

 Bahrain

 According to Reporters without Borders, a number of reporters in Bahrain were jailed.
 Some were also tortured or were exiled.

 Iran

-According to the reports of the RSF in 2007, the freedom of Press in Iran ranked 166 among 169 states.
-The report reads the Iranian journalists face the "extreme harsh behavior of the Iranian regime that prevent them criticizing authorities or expressing political and social demands.
+According to the reports of the RSF in 2007, the freedom of the press in Iran ranked 166 among 169 states.
+The report reads the Iranian journalists face the "extreme harsh behavior of the Iranian regime that prevents them criticizing authorities or expressing political and social demands.